Security-Onion-Solutions/securityonion-docs/installation.rst

 Installation
 ============

 Once you have a machine ready for installation, you'll need to decide how you're going to install Security Onion.
-You can install using our ISO image or you can manually install standard Ubuntu 18.04 or CentOS 7 and then install our components on top.
+You can install using our Security Onion ISO image (based on CentOS 7) **or** you can manually install standard Ubuntu 18.04 or CentOS 7 and then install our components on top.

 .. tip::